September 27, 2018

 Tamanawas Falls: A spectacular waterfall in the Mt Hood National Forest.
 The Hike, starting at the normal trailhead, is an easy 4 mile out/back along Cold Spring Creek.
 A path less traveled would be the Tamanawas Loop trail starting at the Polallie trailhead.
 Both less than 9 miles from our door.

 Bald Butte: I, for one, like a reward if I’m going to hike 4 miles, +/-, up.
 And a reward you’ll get.
 On a clear day the views from Bald Butte are everything: Mt Hood, the Hood River Valley, Mt Adams, Mt Rainier, and Mt St Helens.
 Turn around for views of the vast expanse of wheat fields to the east of the Cascades.
-The spring wildflowers are beautiful.
+In the spring the wildflowers are beautiful.
 Skip the long hike and drive to a different trailhead where a short but steep .75 miles will take you to the top

 Tilly Jane and the Cooper Spur Trail: Alpine hikes with North Face views.
 Cooper Spur is the highest trail hike on Mt Hood, 8514′.
 Wildflowers, views of Eastern Oregon, glacier, the Hood River Valley and north into Washington